abdallahdataguy/nxu/M3/README.md

 1. Navigate to the folder containing the files.
 2. Run the following command in your terminal:
    - `python main.py`
-   - Alternatively, you can open the `main.py` file in a Python IDE (such as the built-in IDLE), and run the module by pressing F5.
+   - Alternatively, you can open the `main.py` file in a Python IDE (such as the built-in IDLE), and run the module (keyboard shorcut is F5 in Microsoft Windows).

 ## Once the project runs, the system will:
 - Create two policyholders.